- Background

 Figure 2.
 How to release hotfixes with GLEW

-Diagram depicts how to create a hotfix release from a prior stable
+you must create a release from the prior stable 1.0.1

 Figure 2.
 Create a hotfix branch from a prior stable release.